Celebrating Beltane: fertility, fire and creative growth

 If you’re new here, I’m Laura, a counsellor, nature therapist, somatic therapist, meditation teacher,and space holder.
 My work centres around gently guiding people back into relationship with themselves, their bodies and the wider natural world.
 I’ve been curating and sharing playlists inspired by the Celtic Pagan Wheel of the Year for some time now.
 Each turn of the wheel, I revisit and update my post and playlist from the previous year.
 It’s always a fascinating practice in noticing my own cycles, patterns, and evolving relationship with the seasons.
 For an overview of the Wheel of the Year, you can explore this post.

 The name Beltaine comes from Old Irish Beltene with Bel meaning “bright,” or possibly referring to the Celtic sun god Belenus, and tene meaning “fire.”
 Together, the name translates as “bright fire.”
 Traditionally, bonfires were lit across the land to honour the life-giving power of the sun and to bless the fields, animals and people with fertility and protection for the season ahead.
-Couples would leap over the flames for luck, and cattle would be driven between twin fires to ensure health and vitality.
+Couples would leap over the flames for luck, and cattle would be driven between twin fires in a smoke cleansing ritual to ensure health and vitality.

 The foundations of this season